wwarodom/multi_mint_nft/README.md

 ### Minted OurGirlFriend NFT from MultiMinted Contract

+Asami was programmed on-chain with a single purpose: to find her soulmate and give them her heart.
+[Idol Research](https://www.idolresearchers.com/)

+This example is to demonstrate how to mint multiple OurGirlFriend NFTs from a smart contract.

 ##### Steps:
 1. Receive funds to MultiMinted Contract
 2. Call "startARelationship()" of "OurGirlfriend contract" by specifying the NFT contract address